zanybeyondart/ReadMeEditor/README.md

     }t_vars;
 _________________________________________________

-The main function starts with intializing mlx and a window, we set the **mlx_hook()** to look for buttons pressed by passsing the key as **2** (refer the event table) and mask 0 as we won't be needing that
+The main function starts with initializing mlx and a window, we set the **mlx_hook()** to look for buttons pressed by passing the key as **2** (refer to the event table) and mask 0 as we won't be needing that

 We pass the **quit()** function as per the **prototype** (refer event table) with the parameter as **vars**

-Its very important to dynamically allocate memory using **malloc** and initializing all your variables regardless of memory allocation as you are working with **structs** and **lists**, you'll learn about it as we go ahead
+It's very important to dynamically allocate memory using **malloc** and initializing all your variables regardless of memory allocation as you are working with **structs** and **lists**, you'll learn about it as we go ahead